sachithmuhandiram/linux-cheat-sheet/linux-cheat-sheet.md

 [append-date-to-filename-in-linux](https://stackoverflow.com/questions/1795678/append-date-to-filename-in-linux)

+### Searching content in files

+If we want to search something in a file or directory, we can use following things.

+#### Find a file

+`find / -name "keyword"`

+Here `/` means root directory, so this will check the whole computer.
+If you want to search in specific directory, you can use `/my/dir` insted of `/`

+#### Find a word

+If we want to find if a keyword is in a file inside a directory, we can use.

+`grep keyword *`

+This will check all the files in the directory and list all the file containing given `keyword`.
+Here `*` means check for all the files.

 ### Changing file permission to executable

 When you create a shell-script, to execute it, we need to change file permission.
 To do it.